steglasaurous/requestobot/README.md

 requestobot: !
 How to request songs: Goto https://spinsha.re for available songs.
 To request, type !req title in chat.
 You can also request by spinsha.re id like !req 9559 or by URL !req https://spinsha.re/song/9559
 ```

-3. To get the next song that's on the queue, use `!nextsong`.
+3. To get the next song that's on the queue, click on the "Next Song" button in the desktop app, or use the `!nextsong` chat command.
    This will show what the next request is (and by whom), and will advance the queue forward.
 Example:

 ```
 steglasaurous: !nextsong